2017 NCAA Tournament: Bubble Teams That Are Doomed Ahead Of Selection Sunday [Opinion]

 When it comes to head-to-head action, Cal has already taken down USC.
 Still, the Golden Bears find themselves as a next-four-out team, according to Lunardi.
 Translation: They need to go on a serious winning streak to sneak into the dance.
 That tends to be the case when a team has lost five out of its last seven games this late in the season.

-If California knocks off Utah, it will more than likely play the Oregon Ducks next.
+If California knocks off Utah, it will more than likely play the Oregon Ducks.
 If the Golden Bears win that contest, then we will talk.

 Illinois Fighting Illini: 18-13 (8-10 Big Ten)